BittenApps/Twitter-OAuth-Proxy/README.md

 1. Application contacts start.php, and saves the id and key.

-2. User contacts userauth.php?id=[id], where [id] is the [id] supplied to the application on start.php

-2.1 As soon as user logs in, finish.php will be pinged and the OAuth details stored on the database.
+2. User contacts userauth.php?id=[id], where [id] is the [id] supplied to the application on start.php.
+(As soon as user logs in, finish.php will be pinged and the OAuth details stored on the database.)

 3. Application pings retrieve.php?id=[id]&key=[key], where [id] and [key] are the [id] and [key] received on the start.php call until a oauth key/secret can be acquired.